holoviz/panel/doc/how_to/callbacks/session.md

 # Session callbacks

+This guide addresses how to set up callbacks when a session is created and destroyed.

+---

 Whenever a request is made to an endpoint that is serving a Panel application a new session is created.
 If you have to perform some setup or tear down tasks on session creation (e.g. logging) you can define `on_session_created` and `on_session_destroyed` callbacks.

 ## pn.state.on_session_created